Water Chemistry Water Chemistry — Can Pool Chemicals Make You Sick? Health Risks & Prevention

 Are pool chemicals actually making my family sick?

-I'm getting really concerned about whether our pool is affecting our health.
-Every time we swim, my kids come out with red, irritated skin and my youngest has been coughing more lately.
+During every swim session, there's an overwhelming chemical burn in my nostrils and my kids emerge with angry red skin while my youngest develops this persistent cough.
 I've been adding chlorine and other chemicals trying to keep the water clean, but now I'm wondering if I'm creating a different problem altogether.

 What kinds of health issues can pool chemicals actually cause?
 I handle the chemicals myself when balancing the water, and sometimes I notice my eyes watering or feeling irritated afterward.
 Are there specific symptoms I should watch out for that mean the chemical levels are off?
 I want to keep the pool safe and clean, but not at the expense of making everyone sick.